CD8-Cre for T cell conditional models

 CD8-Cre biases recombination toward T cell lineages.
 Inducible design: no, constitutive activity.

-Conditional knockout keeps t-cell as the experimental theater while the rest of the animal retains a wild type allele.
+Conditional knockout focuses the experiment on t-cell while the rest of the animal keeps a wild type allele.
 That pattern mirrors somatic mutation in patients and avoids systemic compensation that can erase subtle phenotypes.
 It is often preferred when a germline null is lethal, weak, or confounded by developmental rescue.

 A conventional knockout answers whether the gene is required broadly.
 When t-cell is the organ of interest, a global null can still be informative if viability is acceptable and you want the simplest genotype.
 If the null is harsh, a floxed allele with a regional Cre is the safer long term platform.